MateusPitura/web-react-kanban/README.md

 1. `git clone git@github.com:MateusPitura/web-react-kanban.git app`

-2. `npm install`
+2. Configure your `.dotenv` in frontend folder with your credentials from Google Classroom API obtained in GCP

-3. Configure your `.dotenv` file with your credentials from Google Classroom API obtained in GCP
+3. `docker-compose up --build`

-4. `docker-compose up --build`
+4. In backend folder: `npx prisma migrate dev --name init`

 ## Technologies Used